Three Little Chickpeas

 • Mix into tomato sauce for a vegan meat sauce.

-• Make beefy bean and cheese burritos by spreading out oil-free refried beans on a tortilla, topping it with tofu meat crumbles, and then adding a sprinkle of vegan cheese.
+• Make a vegan beefy bean and cheese burrito by spreading out oil-free refried beans on a tortilla, topping it with tofu beef crumbles, and then adding a sprinkle of vegan cheese.

 Frequently asked questions

-Super firm, extra firm, and firm tofu are the best types of tofu for this recipe.
+Super firm and extra firm are the best types of tofu for this recipe, but firm tofu can also be used.
 Super firm tofu just needs to be drained.
-Extra firm tofu will need to be drained then get a gentle squeeze, and then patted with paper towels to remove excess liquid.
+Extra firm tofu will need to be drained, then get a gentle squeeze, and then patted with paper towels to remove excess liquid.
 Firm tofu will require about 20-30 minutes to press and pat dry with paper towels.
-Silken tofu doesn’t work well for this recipe.
+Silken tofu doesn't work well for this recipe.

 Do I need to press the tofu?

-If you use super firm or extra firm tofu you shouldn’t need to press.
-If you use firm tofu it will need to be pressed.
+If you use super firm or extra firm tofu, you shouldn't need to press the tofu.
+If you use firm tofu, it will need to be pressed.

 Related recipes